tmfg/mmtis-national-access-point/docs/deploy-with-slack/README.md

 ## Setup your AWS environment

+It is better to get an isolated AWS environment or a limited aws user for this setup, so you do not mess up your main deployment environment accidentally.
+This is going to be a separated sandbox for your investigative testing needs.

 ### Lambda

 We are using AWS Lambda for handling our Slack Slash command queries and triggering actions on our EC2 instances.